What can I do with export/import?

 You can edit database data in external tools, such as Excel/Open Office/Libre Office or Google Sheets.

-BG Database provide export/import functions to xls files, Google Sheets and json (backup only).
+BG Database supports export/import to/from Excel files (xls and xlsx), Google Sheets and json (backup only).

 Full import/export works in Editor only, but you can update database data on players devices from GoogleSheets with LiveUpdate addon.
 No way to update GoogleSheets data from players devices yet.